 She and her sister somehow conducted nightly worship services as inmates in Ravensbrück Concentration Camp for women, and smuggled in a bible.
 All this was punishable by death.

-Three days before her sister died on 16 December 1944 at age 59, she told Corrie, "God showed me that after the war we must give to the Germans that which they now try to take away from us: our love for Jesus."
+Three days before her sister Betsie died on 16 December 1944 at age 59, she told Corrie, "God showed me that after the war we must give to the Germans that which they now try to take away from us: our love for Jesus."
 She patted her hand and said, "Corrie, there is so much bitterness.
 We must tell them that the Holy Spirit will fill their hearts with God's love."

 Betsie whispered on, "This concentration camp here at Ravensbrück has been used to destroy many, many lives.
-There are many other concentration camps throughout Germany.
+There are many concentration camps throughout Germany.
 After the war they will not have use for them anymore.
 I have prayed that the Lord will give us one.
 We will use it to build up lives."
 Her voice quivered, "The Germans are the most wounded people in all the world."

 Ten Boom admits to thinking, "No, I will return to my simple job as a watchmaker...and never again set my boot across the border."
 But Betsie continued, "Then we will travel the whole world bringing the gospel to all--our friends as well as our enemies."